entercloudsuite/entercloudsuite.github.io/_posts/2016-04-01-how-to-manage-your-networks.markdown

 2. Click on **Networks > Networks** on the menu
 <img class="responsive-guide-img" src="{{ site.baseurl_posts_img }}ecs-networks-manage-networks-01.png">

-3. Now dashboard shows your networks in all ECS regions
+3. Now Dashboard shows your networks in all ECS regions

 4. Create a new network just clicking on **Create Network**
 <img class="responsive-guide-img" src="{{ site.baseurl_posts_img }}ecs-networks-manage-networks-02.png">